GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 2. The tools within the Comparison module include Sammon's Maps, hierarchical clustering and matrix plots of Euclidean distance for both median and 84th percentile of predicted ground-motion per GMPE per intensity measure.
 Plotting capabilities for response spectra, GMPE sigma with respect to spectral period and trellis plots are also provided in this module.

    The inputs for these comparitive tools must be specified within a single ``.toml`` file as specified below.
-In the ``.toml`` file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest w.r.t. seismic hazard in the range of Mw 5 to Mw 7), and we have specified a selection of GMPEs which may best capture the epistemic uncertainty associated with predicting the ground-shaking from earthquakes in/near Albania if implemented in a GMPE logic tree (to plot a GMPE logic tree we assign model weights using ``lt_weight`` in each model.
-To plot only the final logic tree and not the individual GMPEs comprising it, we use ``lt_weight_plot_lt_only`` instead).
+In the ``.toml`` file we have specified the source parameters for earthquakes characteristic of Albania (compressional thrust faulting with magnitudes of interest w.r.t. seismic hazard in the range of Mw 5 to Mw 7), and we have specified a selection of GMPEs which may best capture the epistemic uncertainty associated with predicting the ground-shaking from earthquakes in/near Albania if implemented in a GMPE logic tree (to plot a GMPE logic tree we assign model weights using ``lt_weight_gmc1`` or '``lt_weight_gmc2`` in each model.
+To plot only the final logic tree and not the individual GMPEs comprising it, we use ``lt_weight_gmc1_plot_lt_only`` or ``lt_weight_gmc2_plot_lt_only`` instead (depending on which GMC we wish to not plot the individual GMPEs for).

     .. code-block:: ini